Rolling Stones threaten to sue Trump over using their songs

-LONDON (AP) — The Rolling Stones are threatening President Donald Trump with legal action for using their songs at his rallies despite cease-and-desist directives.
+LONDON — The Rolling Stones are threatening President Donald Trumpwith legal action for using their songs at his rallies despite cease-and-desist directives.

 The Stones said in a statement Sunday that their legal team is working with music rights organization BMI to stop use of their material in Trump’s reelection campaign.